• Skip to primary navigation

 • Add vanilla paste, flour, oil, salt and bread improver to the water.
 Knead 2 min.

-510 g Bakers White Flour, 5 gm vanilla paste, 15 g vegetable oil, 1 teaspoon salt, 1 teaspoon bread improver
+510 g Bakers White Flour, 5 gm vanilla paste, 60 g butter, 1 teaspoon salt, 1 teaspoon bread improver

 • Proof the dough until it is double in size.
 Meanwhile, make filling.